-Written by Cathy Heeley
+Written by Belinda Fowler

-October is always a special month at Aidha as we celebrate the graduation of our students from Modules 2 and 3.
-These students have completed at least 12 months of financial education at Aidha and worked hard to complete their own personal financial plans and business plans.Read More
+Our Graduation Ceremony is special for us.
+It is the day the entire Aidha community comes together to celebrate our graduates from Modules 2 and 3.
+These are students who have spent at least 12 months learning from our financial education programmes and put in the hard work and deep thinking to make their own personal financial plans and business plans.Read More